-The first edition of my Cancun and Mayan Riviera 5-Day Itinerary was published in 2013, and I first updated it in Februrary 2016 and then March 2017, adding new restaurants, better hotels, and details on many more places to visit.
+My Cancun and Mayan Riviera 5-Day Itinerary is now in its 4th edition, updated in May 2018.
+It was first published in 2013, and then updated in 2016, 2017, and now 2018, with new restaurants, better hotels, and details on many more places to visit.

 Though it’s designed for an independent traveler to hit the major highlights of the region in five days (or fewer), the guide contains enough info for three weeks or more, and includes insider tips for saving money, eating authentic food, and traveling farther into Mexico on your own.

 You can buy the 4rd Edition of my Cancun and Mayan Riviera 5-Day Itinerary from Amazon.com, which provides a free reader for those of you without a Kindle, or directly from the publisher Unanchor.com, where it can be accessed online and downloaded as a .pdf.